-This Plan provides a comprehensive transportation network for all modes of travel, including transit, roads, bicycles, and pedestrians, described on the following tables and maps, to guide implementation of the Plan's street and highway system and bikeway and trails networks.
+This Plan provides a comprehensive transportation network for all modes of travel, including transit, roads, bicycles, and pedestrians, to guide implementation of the Plan's street and highway system and bikeway and trails networks.

 Street and Highway Classifications

 This Plan proposes the following changes to the Master Plan of Highways.